-- Considering fair and ethical trading in all sourcing strategies; - Improving training and awareness for all our people and bidding organisations; - Applying appropriate weightings in the evaluation of tenders and including Fair Work First and Living Wage award criteria; - Developing procedures which embed fair work practices - and ensure compliance with the requirements of the Modern Slavery Act 2015(MSA). - ; - Applying the five Fair Work First criteria in regulated procurement processes, where relevant and proportionate to do so as follows: - appropriate channels for effective voice, such as trade union recognition; - investment in workforce development; - no inappropriate use of zero hours contracts; - action to tackle the gender pay gap and create a more diverse and inclusive workplace; and - providing fair pay for workers (for example, payment of the Real Living Wage).Adopting the Fair Work First guidance issued by Scottish Governments and incorporating it into our sourcing strategy and tender documentation.
+- Considering fair and ethical trading in all sourcing strategies; - Improving training and awareness for all our people and bidding organisations; - Applying appropriate weightings in the evaluation of tenders and including Fair Work First and Living Wage award criteria; - Developing procedures which embed fair work practices and ensure compliance with the requirements of the Modern Slavery Act 2015 (MSA); - Applying the seven Fair Work First criteria in regulated procurement processes, where relevant and proportionate to do so.

-Objective five: Securing and Delivering community benefits.
+Objective five: Secure and Deliver community benefits.

-- Building community benefits into the contracting process for all appropriate contracts with standard clauses introduced into relevant invitation to tender and similar documents; - Increasing awareness and understanding of community benefits across Police Scotland and the SPA;

-- Ensuring that community benefits are given sufficient weighting within tender evaluation methodologies which are proportionate to the contract and benefits being sought. - Working collaboratively with Scottish Government, Local Authorities, and our other key partners to support projects in development across Scotland. - Improving our processes to ensure delivery of community benefits delivered.
+- Building community benefits into the contracting process for all appropriate contracts with standard clauses introduced into relevant invitation to tender and similar documents; - Increasing awareness and understanding of community benefits across Police Scotland and the SPA; - Ensuring that community benefits are given sufficient weighting within tender evaluation methodologies which are proportionate to the contract and benefits being sought and that they support our Vision 2030 where appropriate; - Working collaboratively with Scottish Government, Local Authorities, and our other key partners to support projects in development across Scotland; - Improving our processes to support the delivery of community benefits.

-Objective six: Support Equality and diversity goals and principles
+Objective six: Support Policing Together equality and diversity goals and principles

-- Ensuring that equality impacts are identified in our sourcing strategy for all procurement processes and that the needs and impacts of all relevant groups are fully considered; - Ensuring that recommendations within the Equality and Human Rights Impact Assessments (EqHRIAs) relating to the goods, works and services we are procuring are incorporated within the procurement process; and
+- Ensuring that equality impacts are identified in our sourcing strategy for all procurement processes and that the needs and impacts of all relevant groups are fully considered; - Ensuring that recommendations within the Equality and Human Rights Impact Assessments (EqHRIAs) relating to the goods, works and services we are procuring are incorporated within the procurement process.